 Tracy first made a name for herself after her Huffington Post article “Why You’re Not Married Yet”, went viral.
 Now, she’s been tapped by Oprah Winfrey’s OWN Network to help eight couples hash out major family problems before making their way to the altar.

-doubtful in one house for three days.
-It gets tense y’all – of them meet for
+FamilyorFiancéfollowsthedynamicbetweeneightengagedcoupleswhobringtheir doubtful familiestogether in one house for three days.
+It gets tense y’all – some of them meet for firsttime and let’s just say it isn’t always pretty.
+At the end, they’re faced with the decision to go through with the marriage or call the whole thing off.

 We spoke to Tracy exclusively about the show, what couples can take from it to improve their own relationships and why the three-time divorcée thinks her relationship mistakes is her secret weapon.